facebook-pixel How to Move Out with No Money

 Source Description

-Local Food Banks and Pantries Provides free food and sometimes household items to those in need.
+Local Food Banks Free food and basic household items for those in need.

-Community Sharing Programs These are programs where people donate and receive gently used items for free.
+Community Sharing Programs Donate and receive gently used items for free.

-Neighbours and Friends Often willing to help by giving away items they no longer need.
+Neighbours & Friends Often willing to share items they no longer need.

 Frequently Asked Questions (FAQs)